Doing Things Media: Overheard

 In January 2023, Doing Things Media acquired Overheard, a social media brand dedicated to sharing eavesdropped conversations in locales like Los Angeles and New York.

 Bob Does Sports

-In 2021, Doing Things Media partnered with Robby Berger to create Bob Does Sports, an online series which focuses on golf content.
+In 2021, Doing Things Media partnered with Robby Berger to create Bob Does Sports, an online series focusing on golf content.
 Co-hosted by Fat Perez and Joe Demare, the account has over 330,000 Instagram followers.

 Controversy

-Doing Things Media faced criticism for posting sponsored content about Mike Bloomberg's presidential campaign across twelve of the company’s pages.
+Doing Things Media faced criticism for posting sponsored content about Mike Bloomberg's presidential campaign across twelve of the company's pages.
 According to Reuters, Doing Things Media founder Reid Hailey said it was "a creative decision, rather than an endorsement of Bloomberg."
 Other meme accounts, such as those affiliated with FuckJerry, also promoted Bloomberg.